 This advanced puzzle toy made by Outward Hound would make a great challenge for a dog that gets bored with the “standard” food dispensing toys.

-Electronic Dog toys
+Electronic Mentally Stimulating Dog toys

 If you are not on a strict budget, these electronic dog toys are unbelievably cool!
 I have used the PupPod and my dog LOVED it.

 The PupPod (click link for my product review) not only automatically dispenses treats when your dog does certain things, but it increases the difficulty as the dog gets smarter to keep the dog thinking and problem solving – how cool is THAT?